Last Updated on May 25, 2016

 Take the guesswork out of the equation when you evaluate the comps, or comparative home sales, before making an offer.
 Your Realtor will work to pull data from recent home sales that match or closely resemble the value of the home you want to purchase.
 Use this information to make a competitive offer.

-Don’t make the rookie mistake of perusing the interwebs to look at popular websites like Zillow or Trulia to try and conduct your own research.
+Don’t make the rookie mistake of perusing the web to look at popular websites like Zillow or Trulia to try and conduct your own research.
 These third-party sites often pull inaccurate data from various sources to report property value estimates.
 Trust us, your Realtor’s got your back on this one.

 Step 3: Don’t forget about your budget